hpgrahsl/kryptonite-for-kafka/docs/modules/kroxylicious-filter.md

 | **Encryption** | Produce (client → proxy → broker) | Intercepts `ProduceRequest` messages and encrypts the configured fields before records reach the broker |
 | **Decryption** | Fetch (broker → proxy → client) | Intercepts `FetchResponse` messages and decrypts the configured fields before records reach the consumer |

 Each filter operates entirely independently.
 Running both in the same proxy instance is the most common setup.
 It gives producers and consumers a single transparent endpoint with bi-directional, end-to-end field-level protection.
-However, this is not a requirement.
-You can deploy only the encryption filter in a proxy that sits in front of producers, and a separate proxy instance with only the decryption filter in front of consumers, depending on your architecture.
+That said, you do not have to deploy them together.
+You can place only the encryption filter in a proxy in front of producers, and a separate proxy instance with only the decryption filter in front of consumers, depending on your architecture.

-Fields that are not listed in the configuration (see  `topic_field_configs` setting) pass through completely unmodified regardless of which filters are active.
+Fields that are not listed in the configuration (see `topic_field_configs`) pass through unchanged regardless of which filters are active.

 Topic routing is controlled by `topic_pattern` entries, each carrying its own `field_configs` list.
-Patterns are **Java regular expressions** anchored at both ends (equivalent to `^pattern$`), giving full regex expressiveness for topic name matching.
+Patterns are **Java regular expressions** anchored at both ends (the same as `^pattern$`), giving full regex expressiveness for topic name matching.

 !!! note "Schema Registry Integration"
     For schema-aware record formats (`JSON_SR`, `AVRO`) the filter automatically derives and registers encrypted schemas in the schema registry.
 Consumers always receive schema-correct records.
 The encrypted schema uses type `string` for every encrypted field, and the decrypted schema fully restores the original type.